OpenDSA/OpenDSA/RST/en/PL/SLang2ParameterPassing.rst

 In macro expansion, the body of the macro is spliced into the caller's code after the actual parameters have been substituted (without being evaluated) for the formal parameters.
-Therefore, the whole body of the macro is executed in the caller's context.
+Therefore, the whole body of the macro is executed in the caller's context (i.e., the caller's environment).

-In call by name, no code is spliced into the caller's code.
+In call-by-name, no code is spliced into the caller's code.
 Instead, the body of the function is executed in its own context, but the actual parameters, which are substituted for the formal parameters, *are* evaluated in the caller's context.